-In particular, widget programmers may wish to conform to the convention described in Section 1.6.12 when defining class extension records.
+In particular, widget programmers may wish to conform to the convention described in the section called "Class Extension Records" when defining class extension records.

-13.1.
 Determining Specification Revision Level

 Widget and application developers who wish to maintain a common source pool that will build properly with implementations of the Intrinsics at different revision levels of these specifications but that take advantage of newer features added in later revisions may use the symbolic macro XtSpecificationRelease.